How to work faster with keyboard shortcuts in Opera

-Keyboard shortcuts, also called hotkeys, shortcut keys or just shortcuts, help you perform computer actions quicker.
+Keyboard shortcuts, also called hotkeys, computer shortcuts, shortcut keys or just shortcuts, help you perform computer actions quicker.
 Keyboard shortcuts use modifier keys (keys only used in tandem with other keys) like Ctrl, Alt, Shift or Command (⌘) in combination with other keys.
-The modifier key (sometimes two keys) is held down while you press the second key.
+The modifier key (sometimes two keys) is held down while you press the other shortcut keys.

 When you open a menu in your Opera browser (like the O in the top-left corner) you’ll see that keyboard shortcuts are listed next to their menu items to help you learn them.
 Make a reference list of shortcuts you think will be useful, and practice using them.
-Some shortcut keys make sense, like Ctrl+C for copying text, but don't just guess at them - some shortcut keys are less intuitive, like the keyboard shortcut for paste, Ctrl+V (Because Ctrl+P is already used for printing).
-Also, programs tend to use the same shortcuts, so as you learn windows keyboard shortcuts or Chrome shortcuts, you can try them out in other programs.
+Some shortcut keys make sense, like Ctrl+C as the keyboard shortcut for copy, but don't just guess at them - some shortcut keys are less intuitive, like the keyboard shortcut for paste, Ctrl+V (Because Ctrl+P is already used for printing)or Ctrl+X for the cut shortcut.
+Also, programs tend to use the same shortcuts, so as you learn windows keyboard shortcuts or Chrome keyboard shortcuts, you can try them out in other programs.

 My top-five favorite keyboard shortcuts

 These are the 5 keyboard shortcuts I find myself using the most, both for work and in my personal time.
 If you don’t know these, you should.

 This shows a shortcut menu for your current program, basically a quick guide to what shortcuts are available for you to use.
 Useful for learning keyboard shortcuts or getting to know a new program.